Cats seem especially sensitive to the subtle energies of crystal therapy. Here’s what these beautiful healing tools can do for your feline friend.

 Cats tend to be very sensitive to energies so let your kitty come and go freely from the presence of crystals.
 Don’t force him to be around them 24/7 until/unless he lets you know he truly enjoys the energy.

-To ease your way into crystal healing, you may want to start off simply with these four master healers.
+To ease your way into crystal therapy, you may want to start off simply with these four master healers.
 They can be used for any condition, anywhere on the body.

 It may seem unbelievable that crystals can have healing effects, but the best way to see what they can do is to give them a try with your own cat, and see what happens!